Is Younique MLM a Scam Pyramid Scheme? – Exposed in My Review!

 Is Younique a Pyramid Scheme?
 Established Company

-And since Younique is in business for over a decade, I can safely say that it is legit.
+With Younique having been in business for over a decade, I can confidently state that it is a legitimate company.

 Related MLM Review: Oriflame

-On the other hand, Younique isn’t the most effective choice for everyone.
-It can be hard to sell some of the items, specifically if you don’t have a big target market.
+Younique might not be the most effective choice for everyone.
+Selling some of the items can be challenging, especially if you don’t have a large target market.

-Here are some things I don’t like in my Younique MLM review…
+Here are a few things I didn’t like in my Younique MLM review…

 Low Earnings